Davidevlops/My-2024/README.md

 Also, I had the opportunity of always charging my laptop anytime.
 I so loved coding to the extent that i would leave school by 7PM everyday even though school  activities ends by 3:30.
 I would code till around 7pm and go home only to sleep and eat.
 This became a normal habit for me.

+Around April I had to scrape important information on linkedIn of which i wrote an automation to be able to navigate pages and scrape the information.
+It was very interesting.
+I solved very complex problems and I just felt like i won't create website again and just stay on automation.

+But May 9th, 2024 changed the game as a got a call from a friend of mine asking if i could help developing a landing page that he protyped on figma.
+I felt like dude you know I'm more of a backend person but right now that am out of gigs, I could run it.